 - time period for your ticket (two hours, daily, weekly, monthly, annual).

-All public transport users aged between 5 and 18 years (under 19) can purchase a Child myki and pay a concession fare.
+You can purchase a Child myki if you are aged between 5 and 18 years (under 19) and pay a concession fare.

-This applies to anyone aged 18 years and under, including international students and tourists provided that they can demonstrate they are aged 18 years or under.
+This applies to anyone aged 18 years and under, including international students and tourists.

 Our famous trams